Our Grant Program

 • Individuals, sabbatical leaves, conferences or student exchanges

-The community foundation does not normally fund predictable replacement of equipment or predictable capital repairs or replacements to buildings.
+The Community Foundation does not normally fund predictable replacement of equipment or predictable capital repairs or replacements to buildings.
 Requests for appliances may be considered but will not be considered a funding priority.

-No salaries, remuneration, stipends or like payments unless clearly specified in an approved grant application or otherwise specifically approved by the community foundation.
+No salaries, remuneration, stipends or like payments unless clearly specified in an approved grant application or otherwise specifically approved by the Community Foundation.

 • Organizations cannot apply for a grant unless they are in good standing with their previous years grants.
 Project Evaluation reports should be complete and submitted in a timely manner.